 But, before you do that, you will need to learn what is coding and also learn a mobile programming language.
 If you would like to program iOS apps, you will need to learn either Objective-C or Swift.
 Both of these languages are used alongside the development tool Xcode.

-In technical terms, I guess that coders and programmers are different.
+In technical terms, coders and programmers are different.
 ‘Official’ definitions go something like this:

-Programmer – Although you could argue that a programmer also crafts bits of code that fit together to create a program, you could also argue that a programmer is a person who heads a team of coders.
+Programmer - a programmer also crafts bits of code that fit together to create a program.
 They oversee the development of an app or computer program and are responsible for tweaking the bits of code that it is composed of.

 Final message - a coder and a programmer are the same things.
 Sure, the official definitions may differ, but really, they are two very similar, interchangeable words.